Guga (Giorgi) Sikharulidze

 Since 2005, after finishing the internship in Psychiatry Guga Sikharulidze has been actively involved in outpatient, as well as inpatient treatment.
 He is one of the founders of the first private mental health center (since 2007).
 Since 2017 he is the founder of Stress management and MH center.

-He is a Ph.D. candidate at Leiden University (Netherlands) since 2015.
+He is doing his second Ph.D. degree at Leiden University (Netherlands) since 2015.
 His research focus is on post-traumatic stress disorder and psychological problems associated with it.

 Guga is a member of ESTSS (European Society for Traumatic Stress Studies) and the author of more than 20 scientific publications.
 More information

 Since 1990 she has been a founder of the first sexology center in Georgia -“Liga”, where she has treated sexual problems caused by psychological issues.
 Since 2008 Nana has been a psychologist/psychotherapist in a private mental health center.

 In 2014 she became the head of psychological selection and monitoring division in the Ministry of Defence.
 She also actively participated in the suicide prevention project.

 Since 2017 Nana has headed the psychotherapy direction in Stress Management and Mental Health Center.